 Your doctor may first want to confirm that you have an allergy.
 An allergist can give you a skin-prick test to see what’s causing your problem.

-Once that’s narrowed down, there are a few ways to treat pollen allergies:
+Once that’s narrowed down, there are a few ways to treat pollen allergies and their symptoms:

 - Nasal irrigation.
 It rinses out your sinuses using a squeeze bottle, neti pot, or other device with a saltwater (saline) solution.
 Make sure you use distilled or sterile water.
 If you use tap water, you must boil it and let it cool off before you use it.
 Or you can filter it with a filter that says “NSF 53” or “NSF 58” or says “absolute pore size” of 1 micron or smaller.
 Also, be sure you clean the bottle or neti pot after every use, also using distilled, sterile, boiled, or filtered water.